 Kathy joined Sweet Briar in July 2022 as director of human resources.
 She has more than twenty-five years of experience in the field, in a variety of industries ranging from engineering manufacturing, to health care and senior living communities, to state agencies.
 Before coming to Sweet Briar, she was director of human resources at Westminster Canterbury of Lynchburg.
 Kathy earned a Bachelor of Science in Organizational Management and Development from Eastern Mennonite University in Harrisonburg and a certificate from the Senior Living Leadership Program of Virginia Commonwealth University.
 She is a Society for Human Resources Management Senior Certified Professional, a Senior Professional in Human Resources, and has additional human resources certifications.

-John joined Sweet Briar in 2022 as Director of Digital Marketing and head of Communications.
+John joined Sweet Briar in 2022 as director of communications and marketing.
 He has a wealth of experience in communications and marketing, particularly in the education sector.
-He was the Director of Communications and Marketing at Blue Ridge School, an all-boys boarding school in Central Virginia.
-Prior to that, John was Director of Digital Marketing and Social Media at Hampden-Sydney College, his alma mater.
-He is therefore the product of, and an advocate for, the benefits of a single-sex, liberal arts education.
+He was the director of communications and marketing at Blue Ridge School, an all-boys boarding school in Central Virginia.
+Prior to that, John was director of digital marketing and social media at Hampden-Sydney College, his alma mater.
 John also earned a master’s degree in Integrated Marketing Communications from West Virginia University’s Reed College of Media, and has additional experience in radio news, having worked for iHeartMedia (formerly Clear Channel Communications) and CBS Radio in Chicago.

 Kerry Greenstein